lapinskap/monopoly-of-might-and-magic/README.md

 ## General info
-React Application based on Andrew Mead complex react course.
 Main functionality is to store expenses and count them.
 Thanks to this project I met the React Router and Redux.
 In this example I got to know the concept of application testing and the first time I turned react app on the production mode.